mmastrac/stylus/README.md

 ## Test scripts

 The test scripts are usually pretty simple.
-Note that the docker container ships with a number of useful utilities, but you can consider manually installing additional packages (either creating an addition docker container or manually running alpine's `apk` tool inside the contain) to handle your specific cases.
+Note that the docker container ships with a number of useful utilities, but you can consider manually installing additional packages (either creating an additional docker container or manually running alpine's `apk` tool inside the container) to handle your specific cases.

 ### Ping